Frique/VVV/README.md

 - Reenable some of the update checks during provisioning when vital tasks are moved to vagrant up
 - Remove existing symlinks before adding them
 - Generate a project's guest path if it's not set (makes setup.yaml's project "guestpath" param optional)
-- Avoid checking if the ubuntu box is up to date
 - No Xdebug?
 - PHP7
 - Skip apt-get update?